BryceVerberne/CSC205/Infinite Integer/README.md

 ## Classes

 - **InfiniteInt**: The `InfiniteInt.java` class is responsible for creating an infinitely long integer, by using the doubly linked list data structure.
 - **DLList**: The `DLList.java` class is a generic implementation of a doubly linked list.
-It provides basic operations for managing the list, such as adding elements, removing elements, and traversing the list.
+It serves as the foundation for the `InfiniteInt` class, enabling the storage and manipulation of infinitely long integers.
 - **PartialTesterInfiniteInt**: The `PartialTesterInfiniteInt.java` is a test class that demonstrates the functionality of the InfiniteInt class.

 ## Usage